-1. Make sure everything is up-to-date and patched to the most recent version
+1. Make sure everything is updated and patched to the most recent version

 Ransomware searches for vulnerabilities in your software and operating system to find a way in and carry out its malicious plans.
 The WannaCry ransomware discovered a security hole in the Windows operating system and used it to spread across networks.